 Coming off of one of the biggest trading scandals in Forex, Citibank announces that it will sell its margin Forex book to FXCM.
 Coincidence, maybe but this could be a sign that banks are looking to limit or eliminate all regulatory risk and having retail clients exposes banks.
 Citibank will pay $925 million in criminal fines and $342 million to the Federal Reserve.
-It probably didn’t take executives and analysts long to figure that the risk reward for the bank was definitely not worth it.
-There is also an obvious conflict of interest as Citibank acts as a major liquidity provider in the interbank market.
+It probably didn’t take executives and analysts long to figure that the risk-reward for the bank was not worth it.
+There is also an apparent conflict of interest as Citibank acts as a significant liquidity provider in the interbank market.
 Citibank cited the move as a way to streamline operations which might be true to a certain extent.

-This move outlines the importance and needs for Forex Brokers in facilitating the Retail Forex Market.
-The Forex Market has clearly identified roles for market participants.
-It looks like going forward these roles will be held and institutions like Citibank won’t be trying to cross over and fill a role that it should not.
+This move outlines the importance and needs of Forex Brokers in facilitating the Retail Forex Market.
+The Forex Market has identified roles for market participants.
+It looks like going forward these roles will be held, and institutions like Citibank won’t be trying to cross over and fill a position that it should not.
 Forex Brokers should act as the link between the banks and the retail trading public.
-In the meantime we will wait for more changes to come to hopefully improve both Forex Brokers and Banks can look out for the best interest of the retail trader.
+In the meantime, we will wait for more changes to come to hopefully improve both Forex Brokers and Banks can look out for the best interest of the retail trader.